Platoniq/s3-uploader/README.md

 # Simple Upload Tool for S3

-A simple tool that offers a Web UI to upload/download data to/from NetApp StorageGRID Webscale.
+A simple tool that offers a Web UI to upload/download data for any compatible S3 storage provider.

 ## Features